Bạn nên xem video này:

 Purpose of the NewJobQueue Function:

-• Flexibility in Scaling: You can easily adjust the number of workers in the job queue by changing the numOfWorker parameter.
+JobRunningchannel, which is essential for evenly distributing jobs among them. - Flexibility in Scaling: You can easily adjust the number of workers in the job queue by changing the

 In simple terms, NewJobQueue is like setting up a work team and a task list.
 You decide how many team members you want (numOfWorker) and set up a system where tasks (jobs) can be assigned to them.
 Once set up, the team is ready to start working on the tasks assigned to them through a shared task list (JobRunning channel).